 As it has been a while since my last post, it has been a while I have talked about product.
 This in no way means I have not been buying and using new product!
-Here are some thoughts about items I have recently tried as well as an ode to a dearly departed makeup kit staple…
+Here are some Makeup Monday Short Notes about items I have recently tried as well as an ode to a dearly departed makeup kit staple…

 Urban Decay Naked vs LORAC Pro Eyeshadow Palette

 When Urban Decay’s Naked palettes came out I was resistant to buying them for a super long time because almost all of the colors are shimmery and/or sparkly.
 I can completely understand why a consumer would adore everything about the Naked palettes, the colors are beautiful, but for a professional a palette of All Shimmer All The Time is not entirely practical.
 I finally relented and purchased Naked 1 when a client all but told me that’s what she wanted me to use on her.
 Admittedly I do like Naked 1 very much and I use it more than I thought I would.
 Naked 2, I gave away to a friend who loves it (personal use, she’s not a makeup artist).
 Enter LORAC cosmetic’s Pro Palette.
 This takes the concept of the neutral palette one step further by being one row of matte and one row of shimmer.
 Why no one has thought of this before is beyond me but it is brillant and perfect perfection in a palette.
 Both brands of eyeshadow give great color/pigmentation payoff and both are creamy and smooth and blend flawlessly.
 The LORAC palette also comes with a trial sized tube of their eyeshadow primer which converted me away from the Urban Decay Primer Potion because the LORAC is just as effective at making the eyeshadow last long and resist creasing, but it is less drying on the eyelids and less grabby.